jacobbroughton/jlbroughton.com/_projects/tip-calculator.md

   ]
 ---

-<p>This project was actually built for a youtube tutorial, I do find it to be a pretty interesting app though overall so i figured it could live on my portfolio, I'm proud of how it came out.</p>
+<p>This was for a youtube tutorial, nothing crazy but i liked making it and i figured it could live here.</p>

+<p>Built with React JS</p>

 ![View with bill, tip, and number of people](/images/projects/tip-calculator/tip-calculator-2.jpg)

-### Technical Details

-As for the tech that was used, its pretty basic overall.
-I used [Vite](https://vitejs.dev/) to scaffold a [React](https://reactjs.org/) app and thats pretty much the entire app.
-Otherwise its just vanilla JS and CSS.

 ## ![Default view](/images/projects/tip-calculator/tip-calculator-1.jpg)